 Ever – a Work in Progress

-An ongoing practice experiment to produce and display contemporary sculpture and installation inside and out responding to the social history, built fabric and setting of a listed 18th century cottage and garden in Brighstone village, Isle of Wight, UK.
+Ever features contemporary sculpture and site-specific art installed inside and out responding to the social history, built fabric and setting of a listed 18th century cottage and garden in Brighstone village, Isle of Wight, UK.

 The cottage and garden was secured in May 2018 and used as a development studio whilst conservation work got underway.
-In September 2019, full planning permission with listed building consent was granted for its change of use from ‘residential’ to a ‘sculpture, art and heritage space open to the public’.
+In September 2019, full planning permission with listed building consent was granted for its official change of use from ‘residential’ to a ‘sculpture, art and heritage space open to the public’.

 The cottage was only listed in 2009.
 It is described as an example of “a dwelling that contains a significant proportion of its original fabric.
 The original plan form of the house survives intact and the history of its use and development can be traced in its fabric and fixtures.
 A three-up, three-down, lobby-entrance plan cottage dating to the C18 or possibly earlier, built of snecked clunch blocks (hard chalk), local saltstone and brick, with a clay peg tile half-hipped roof.”

 Inside, there was no need felt for ultra-modern conveniences, no seamless fitted kitchen or central heating entangled throughout.
 As such, it is ideal throughout as a space to interact with and experience how the place was constructed, and lived in over time.